AndroidPatch/APatchDocs/docs/en/faq.md

 ## What is the difference of APatch and Magisk?

-Magisk modifies the `init` system with a patch to the `ramdisk` of your boot image, while APatch patches the kernel directly.
+Magisk modifies the `init` system with a patch to the `ramdisk` of your boot image.
+APatch patches the kernel directly.

 ## What is the difference of APatch and KernelSU?

 KernelSU requires your device's kernel source code, which is not always provided by the OEM.
-APatch only works with your stock `boot.img`.
+APatch only need your stock `boot.img`.

 ## What is the difference of APatch, Magisk and KernelSU?

-APatch allows you to optionally not modify SELinux, this means the app thread can be rooted, libsu and IPC are not needed.
+APatch allows you to optionally not modify SELinux, this means the app thread can be rooted without `libsu` and `IPC`.

 **KPModule** provided.